 It flashes back to the time of the Trojan war as we learn about the origins of the Amazons and what caused the female warriors to become involved with the Trojans.

 For years, the Owens women have known that their bad luck is because of a curse.
-This book is the first book in the practical magic series.
+This book is the first book in the Practical Magic series.
 I just adore this tale of magic, family, and sisterhood.
 At this point, this is one of the best urban fantasy books and it is truly iconic.

 Gillian and Sally are sisters who have been raised by their two aunts.
 They both want to leave their small Massachusetts town.
 But, when Gillian gets into trouble, she runs to Sally for help.

 The trouble comes back to haunt them and when a hunky police chief comes to town, the sisters try hard to cover up their family secrets.
-The powerful bond between the Owens sisters brings this story to life and was a must for a list of books about sisters.
+The powerful bond between the Owens sisters brings this story to life and is a must for a list of books about sisters.
 This is the first published book in the Practical Magic series and the one I recommend you read first.

 If you love Practical Magic, Check out our post of books just like it.